 - fstrm-set-buffer-hint: The threshold number of bytes to accumulate in the output buffer before forcing a buffer flush.
 The minimum is 1024, the maximum is 65536, and the default is 8192. - fstrm-set-flush-timeout: The number of seconds to allow unflushed data to remain in the output buffer.
 The minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 1 second. - fstrm-set-output-notify-threshold: The number of outstanding queue entries to allow on an input queue before waking the I/O thread.
 The minimum is 1 and the default is 32. - fstrm-set-output-queue-model: Controls the queuing semantics to use for queue objects.
 The default is mpsc (multiple producer, single consumer); the other option is spsc (single producer, single consumer). - fstrm-set-input-queue-size: The number of queue entries to allocate for each input queue.
 This value must be a power of 2.
 The minimum is 2, the maximum is 16384, and the default is 512. - fstrm-set-output-queue-size: The number of queue entries to allocate for each output queue.
-The minimum is 2, the maximum is system-dependent and based on IOV MAX, and the default is 64. - fstrm-set-reopen-interval: The number of seconds to wait between attempts to reopen a closed output stream.
+The minimum is 2, the maximum is system-dependent and based on IOV_MAX, and the default is 64. - fstrm-set-reopen-interval: The number of seconds to wait between attempts to reopen a closed output stream.
 The minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 5 seconds.
+For convenience, TTL-style time unit suffixes may be used to specify the value.